toitware/ota-linux/README.md

 # Toit OTA updates for Linux devices

 The latest Toit firmware (only available on the alpha channel) published through [toit.io](https://toit.io/) can run on Linux and devices can be updated through [console.toit.io](https://console.toit.io/).

+## Build the bundle on your workstation

+First step is to build the bundle on your workstation (not the ARM device).
+Clone this repository and enter the directory you cloned it into (e.g. `ota-linux`).
 You will need Toit CLI version v1.17.2 or later.
 [Download it](https://docs.toit.io/getstarted/installation/linux) or use:

 ``` sh